UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 That will work.

-The team’s 14 other offensive lineman, by comparison, have played in a combined 31 games.
+The team’s 14 other offensive linemen, by comparison, have played in a combined 31 games.

-That may be a reason to worry.
+That might be a reason to worry.

 The Huskies tout perhaps the Pac-12’s premier offensive line, with a potential first-round tackle (Adams) protecting Eason or Haener’s blind side and a 2018 first-team All-Pac-12 selection (Harris) snapping the football.
 Hilbers, who started 11 games at left tackle last season while Adams recovered from an injury, anchored the right side throughout the spring and is expected to do the same this fall.
 If he or Adams fall or falter, sophomore Skyline product Henry Bainivalu — who played in all 14 games last season — could slide in at either tackle spot.

-If the Husky offensive line remains intact, that experienced unit should provide ample protection for new starters at quarterback and running back.
+If the offensive line remains intact, that experienced unit should provide ample protection for new starters at quarterback and running back.
 But beyond the established starters, Scott Huff and Co. need to continue to convert potential into legitimate Pac-12-ready depth.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.